 View Main Condition: Anemia

 Anemia is a condition in which the body does not have enough healthy red blood cells.
 Red blood cells provide oxygen to body tissues.
-There are many types of anemia.
+There are many types and causes of anemia.

 Iron deficiency anemia occurs when your body does not have enough iron.
 Iron helps make red blood cells.
 Iron deficiency anemia is the most common form of anemia.